 Measuring customer satisfaction on social media

-Sentiment customers using Twitter Customer Feedback typically see completion rates of 45-50%, compared to more traditional customer survey formats which often generate response rates of less than 2%.
+Sentiment customers using Twitter or Facebook social CSAT surveys typically see completion rates of over 50%, compared to more traditional customer survey formats which often generate response rates of less than 2%.

-Twitter Customer Feedback provides an easy way to collect in-the-moment feedback and delivers an effective and structured way to measure satisfaction with social customer service.
-Twitter provides two industry standard formats; NPS (Net Promoter Score) and CSAT (Customer Satisfaction).
+Twitter and Facebook CSAT provides an easy way to collect in-the-moment feedback and delivers an effective and structured way to measure satisfaction with social customer service.
+There are two industry standard formats; NPS (Net Promoter Score) and CSAT (Customer Satisfaction).

 NPS or CSAT?